 Residency Program Continued

-Boston is a lively cultural center with a fine arts museum, numerous art galleries, the Boston Symphony Orchestra, theater, groups, opera and a heavy concentration of educational institutions.
-The New England countryside is easily accessible and there are opportunities for a wide variety of winter and summer sports.
+Our mission is to join BMC and BUSM to serve a vulnerable patient population and contribute to the improved health of all our patients.
+We promote and support, equity, integrity, respect and social justice, and collaborate with a number of Community Health Centers in the City of Boston.
+BMC also has strong collaborative relationships with area Academic Medical Centers including but not limited to: Boston Children’s Hospital and Mass General Brigham, Tufts Medical Center and the Lemuel Shattuck Hospital.
+Boston is a lively cultural center with a fine arts museum, numerous art galleries, professional and collegiate sports, the Boston Symphony Orchestra, theater, groups, opera and a heavy concentration of educational institutions.
+The New England countryside and Boston Harbor are easily accessible and there are opportunities for a wide variety of winter and summer activities.
 The medical center is located on an attractive campus in Boston’s historic South End.

 Stipends and Other Benefits